 The solution is to do the final type resolution directly after creating the type converter, before the call to

-Updated by Andreas Wolf about 8 years ago
+Updated by Andreas Wolf over 8 years ago

 This still seems to be an issue when changing already persisted objects when the type is not submitted with the form (which may not be desired for several reasons).
 The reason is that the ObjectConverter does not check if the object has already been persisted (= if $source[__identity] is present) when checking for the target type (in getTargetTypeForSource)